-2 Flexible ramping sufficiency and bid range capacity tests

-As part of the energy imbalance market, each area including the California ISO is subject to a resource sufficiency evaluation.
+2 Flexible ramping sufficiency and bid range capacity tests As part of the energy imbalance market, each area including the California ISO is subject to a resource sufficiency evaluation.
 The evaluation is performed prior to each hour to ensure that generation in each area is sufficient without relying on transfers from other balancing areas.
-The evaluation includes two tests:

-- The bid range capacity test (capacity test) requires that each area provide incremental bid-in capacity to meet the imbalance between load, intertie, and generation base schedules. - The flexible ramping sufficiency test (sufficiency test) requires that each balancing area has enough ramping flexibility over an hour to meet the forecasted change in demand as well as uncertainty.
+The evaluation includes two tests: - The bid range capacity test (capacity test) requires that each area provide incremental bid-in capacity to meet the imbalance between load, intertie, and generation base schedules. - The flexible ramping sufficiency test (sufficiency test) requires that each balancing area has enough ramping flexibility over an hour to meet the forecasted change in demand as well as uncertainty.
 If an area fails either the bid range capacity test or flexible ramping sufficiency test, energy imbalance market transfers into that area cannot be increased.
 Failures of the capacity and sufficiency test are important because these outcomes limit transfer capability.
 Constraining transfer capability may affect the efficiency of the EIM by limiting transfers into and out of a balancing area that could potentially provide benefits to other balancing areas.
 Reduced transfer capability also affects the ability for an area to balance load, since there is less availability to import-from or export-to neighboring areas.
 This can result in local prices being set at power balance constraint penalty parameters.

-Figure 2.1 show the monthly frequency of upward and downward sufficiency test failures, while Figure 2.2 shows the number of bid range capacity test failures by month.
-The LADWP balancing authority area failed the upward sufficiency test during 4 intervals in July.
-LADWP did not fail the downward sufficiency, upward capacity, or downward capacity tests during July.
+Figure 2.1 show the monthly frequency of upward and downward sufficiency test failures, while Figure 2.2 shows the number of bid range capacity test failures by month.8 The LADWP balancing authority area did not fail the upward or downward sufficiency or capacity tests during August.
 7 If an area fails either test in the upward direction, net EIM imports (negative) during the hour cannot exceed the lower of either the base transfer or optimal transfer from the last 15-minute interval prior to the hour.
+8 Through recent revisions and enhancements, some test failures that were reported in prior months have been determined to be invalid and were removed from the charts accordingly.
+Therefore, previously published charts may no longer be accurate.
 Figure 2.1 Frequency of upward and downward sufficiency test failures by month Los Angeles Department of Water and Power (LADWP)